RapidSpade42/tribals-have-guns/README.md

 # Tribals Have Guns

-Rimworld mod that allows tribals to potentially have basic firearms in their loadout.
+Rimworld mod that allows tribals to spawn with rudimentary firearms in their loadout.

 Steam Workshop link: https://steamcommunity.com/sharedfiles/filedetails/?id=3216673112